cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/040-qualitative.md

 title: 'Research Method: Qualitative'
 slug: qualitative
 abstract: Qualitative research, commonly called “interpretive research”, is a method that relies heavily on “thick” verbal descriptions of a particular social context being studied.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 # What is qualitative research?

-Qualitative research, commonly called “interpretive research”, is a method that relies heavily on “thick” verbal descriptions of a particular social context being studied.
-Qualitative research is an inquiry approach in which the inquirer explores a central phenomenon (one key concept), asks participants broad, general questions, collects detailed views of participants in the form of words or images, analyzes and codes the data for description and themes, interprets the meaning of the information drawing on personal reflections and past research, and writes the final report that includes personal biases and a flexible structure.
+**Qualitative** **research**, commonly called “interpretive research”, is a method that relies heavily on “thick” verbal descriptions of a particular social context being studied.
+Qualitative research is an inquiry approach in which the inquirer explores a central phenomenon (one key concept), asks participants broad, general questions, collects detailed views of participants in the form of words or images, analyzes and codes the **data** for description and themes, interprets the meaning of the information drawing on personal reflections and past research, and writes the final report that includes personal biases and a flexible structure.
 # The General Characteristics of Qualitative Research

 Qualitative research has several defining characteristics: